Can I pay for a private COVID-19 vaccine?

-At the time of writing, over 32 million people in the UK have received their first COVID jab.
-The rest of the population will be offered a vaccine depending on their age and clinical risk factors.
+At the time of writing, around 48.5 million people in the UK have received their first COVID jab and more than 44 million adults have had both doses of the coronavirus vaccine.

-People will be vaccinated at various places including mass vaccination sites, hospital hubs, pharmacies, local GP practices – and even supermarkets.
+People are being vaccinated at various places including mass vaccination sites, hospital hubs, pharmacies, local GP practices – and even supermarkets.

 Which COVID-19 vaccines have been approved?

-So far, three coronavirus vaccines have been approved for use in the UK.
+So far, four coronavirus vaccines have been approved for use in the UK.

 In early December, the Pfizer coronavirus vaccine was the first to be approved by the Medicines and Healthcare Products Regulatory Agency (MHRA).
 It offers up to 95% protection against COVID-19.